Dio-P/Personal-Blog-Web-Site/README.md

-# Traveling Weather App
+# Personal Web Site

 ## Description

+An example of a personal website with responsive css styles.
+The project includes two different pages:

+1. Landing page with card article containers
+2. Example of an article page.

-- A personal blog website, including custom images, layout, and styling
+Each page has been developed for scratch, including custom images, layout, and styling.